ecoop2021/ecoop2021/README.md

 - `Calculus` directory contains the definition and proofs of \B and \Bg
 - `Variant` directory contains the definition and proofs of \Br
+- `Calculus/syntax_ott.v` contains the locally nameless definitions of \Bg.
-- `syntax_ott.v` contains the locally nameless definitions of the calculi.
+- `Variant/syntax_ott.v` contains the locally nameless definitions of \Br.
-- `syntaxb_ott.v` contains the locally nameless definitions of the blame calculi.
+- `Calculus/syntaxb_ott.v` contains the locally nameless definitions of \B.
 - `rules_inf.v` and `rulesb_inf.v` contains the `lngen` generated code.
 - `Infrastructure.v` contains the type systems of the calculi and some lemmas.
 - `Infrastructure_b.v` contains the type systems of the blame calculi and some lemmas.